utnet-org/utility/docs/architecture/how/README.md

 ![](https://user-images.githubusercontent.com/1711539/195626792-7697129b-7f9c-4953-b939-0b9bcacaf72c.png)

-## How uncd operates when it is fully synced
+## How unc-node operates when it is fully synced

 When a node is fully synced, the main logic of the node operates in the following way (the node is assumed to track all shards, as most nodes on mainnet